easypanel-io/website/docs/01-quickstarts/09-rails/index.md

 ## Conclusion

 Easypanel simplifies the process of deploying web applications, making it an ideal hosting solution for your Ruby on Rails application.
-By following the steps outlined in this tutorial, you can successfully deploy your Ruby on Rails application on Easypanel and make it available through a public URL.
+By following the steps outlined in this guide, you can successfully deploy your Ruby on Rails application on Easypanel and make it available through a public URL.
 Remember to regularly update and secure your application to ensure smooth and secure operations.

 If you encounter any issues or have further questions, don't hesitate to refer to Easypanel's documentation or seek assistance from their support team.
 Happy hosting!